davidralphlewis/davidralphlewis.github.io/_posts/2021-07-21-falling-ash.markdown

 Taken from Crack Magazine, July 2021.

 In rare personal news, I got engaged over the weekend to my partner of seven years, Mel.
-I'm ridiculously happy.
+I'm ridiculously happy